+Policy: Strategic

-Policy: Review Status: No Update
+Review Status: No Update

-Strategic Objectives: 1 - Sustainable Development and Adaptation to Climate Change
+Strategic Objectives: 1 - Sustainable

 The district is generally an area of low flood risk.
 The main flood risk is from surface water (pluvial), followed by risk from rivers and streams (fluvial).
 The Strategic Flood Risk Assessment identifies areas that are at risk from flooding from a range of sources and has been used to inform the preparation of the District Plan.
 Strategic Flood Risk Assessment mapping is kept up-to-date with new flood events and updated releases of information from the Environment Agency.